 Hawaii's Weeping Wall Is The Most Majestic Waterfall You'll Ever See

 Hawaii is undoubtedly a magical land full of unsurpassed natural beauty, and some of the most breathtaking waterfalls in the world.
-And while we love Hawaii Islands Akaka Falls, and the two waterfalls found on Maui’s Pipiwai Trail as much as the next person, there is one waterfall that stands out in a crowd — or rather, is the crowd.
-Deep in the heart of Kauai is the epic Weeping Wall, a collection of stunning waterfalls cascading down the towering, verdant cliffs of Mount Waialeale, one of the wettest spots on earth.
+And while we love Hawaii Islands Akaka Falls, and the two waterfalls found on Maui’s Pipiwai Trail as much as the next person, there is one waterfall that stands out in a crowd – or rather, is the crowd.
+Deep in the heart of Kauai is the epic Weeping Wall in Hawaii, a collection of stunning waterfalls cascading down the towering, verdant cliffs of Mount Waialeale, one of the wettest spots on earth.
 The Weeping Wall in Kauai hike is quite dangerous and treacherous, but there are several helicopter tours available that will allow you to safely catch a glimpse of this natural wonder.

-Still not 100 percent sure that Kauai’s Weeping Wall is the coolest waterfall ever?
-I’m pretty sure that this incredible footage, uploaded by Vimeo user Hawaii Revealed, will convince you.
+Still not 100 percent sure that the Weeping Wall in Kauai is the coolest waterfall ever?
+This incredible footage, uploaded by Vimeo user Hawaii Revealed, just may convince you:

-I don’t think a more gorgeous waterfall exists anywhere on this incredible planet we call home, but here are the 14 tallest waterfalls in the state, and these 12 waterfall hikes should definitely be added to your Hawaii bucket list.
 What is your favorite Hawaiian waterfall?
-Is it one you can hike to or do you need to charter a helicopter to experience it in person?
-Share your thoughts with us in the comments below!
+Is it one you can hike to, or do you need to charter a helicopter to experience it in person?
+Share your thoughts with us in the comments!

 What is the tallest Hawaii waterfall?